b3r3ch1t/ChatRoomWithBot/README.md

 | ChatRoomWithBot.Domain.Test | Unity tests in Domain Layer   |

-*This project doen't intend to have a ideal rate of code coverage.
-The tests in this project just show some techniques and tools that can be replicated throughout the project
+*This project doesn't intend to have a ideal rate of code coverage.
+The tests in this project just show some techniques and tools that can be replicated in this project or in a real project.

 ### Settings Files